gustavoylc/api-node/Readme.md

 npm run dev
 ```

 This app was built to show the basic use of Express, using:

- environment variables
+- environment variables
- sequelize ORM (sequelize-cli)
+- sequelize ORM (sequelize-cli)
- nodemon
+- nodemon
- docker with postgresql database
+- docker with postgresql database
- libraries:
-  JOI
+- JOI
-  @hapi/dom
+- @hapi/dom
-  cors
+- cors
-  pg-hstore
+- pg-hstore
-  pg
+- pg